evandagrift/codexroyale.com/README.md

 ## Users

 * ### POST://Users/Signup
-###### [AllowAnonymous] (Post w/ User JSON in Body)
+###### [AllowAnonymous] (POST w/ User JSON in Body)
 If there is no user with this username or email, the user's password is encrypted and then the user is saved into the database, and a user token is generated.
 The server then returns the User with relevant fields filled, and a token included for access.
+If signup fails returns 401

 #### POST from body JSON format
 `{
 "username": "username",